 The condition can typically be diagnosed by physical characteristics.
-The diagnosis can be confirmed by doing a test called FISH, or fluorescent in situ hybridization.
+The diagnosis can be confirmed by doing a test called fluorescent in situ hybridization (FISH).
 This is a lab test that labels DNA sequences with a chemical that lights up under ultraviolet light.
 This enables scientists to see if the gene is missing or not.

 Other tests to help diagnose the condition can include a kidney ultrasound, blood pressure check, and an echocardiogram.
 Tests can also show high blood calcium levels, high blood pressure, slack joints, and unusual patterning in the iris of the eye.

 There is no cure for Williams syndrome.
 Treatment involves easing the symptoms connected to the syndrome.
 Narrowed blood vessels can be treated if they cause symptoms.
 Physical therapy and speech therapy can also be beneficial.

-Typically, treatment is based on the individual’s symptoms.
+Treatment is usually based on the individual’s symptoms.
 There is no standard treatment protocol.
 Regular checkups are necessary to evaluate the cardiovascular system and monitor any possible problems.

 People with Williams syndrome should avoid taking extra calcium and vitamin D. This is because blood levels of these substances are already high.

 Medical conditions can affect the lifespan of those with Williams syndrome.
 Calcium deposits can cause kidney problems, and narrowed blood vessels can cause heart failure.
-The majority of affected individuals have some degree of mental retardation.
+The majority of affected people have some degree of intellectual disability.
 Learning self-help skills and getting early intervention in school can help encourage independence.
-Some people with Williams syndrome will need to live with a caregiver or in supervised homes.
+Some people with Williams syndrome will need to live with a caregiver or in a supervised home.

-There is no known prevention for Williams syndrome.
-Individuals with a family history of the condition can choose to undergo genetic counseling before conceiving a child.
+There is no known way to prevent Williams syndrome.
+People with a family history of the condition can choose to undergo genetic counseling before conceiving a child.
 Talk to your doctor about whether this is appropriate for you, and what your chances are of having a child with the condition.